System Requirements

 Error #1: If the '+' hitmarker appears (either continuously or just periodically blinking) on the viewfinder even when you DO NOT fire, then the Camera App detects false laser dots .
 Certain parts of the image are too bright.
 In this case you can repeat the Automatic Screen Calibration, or you can set the exposure levels maunally by Manual Exposure Calibration.

 Error #2: If the '+' hitmarker DOES NOT appear at all, not even when you DO fire, then the Camera App cannot detect the laser.
 The image can be too dark, and you can repeat the exposure calibration.
-In some cases, this problem has other root causes: like the battery of the laser cartridge is dying, some cartridges might wear out, the red dot gets dim, or the surface where the laser dot should appear absorbs too much laser and does not reflect enough back to the camera.
+In some cases, this problem has other root causes: like the battery of the laser cartridge is dying, some cartridges might wear out, the laser dot gets dim, or the surface where the laser dot should appear absorbs too much laser and does not reflect enough back to the camera.
 If you are using a projector: your projector might be too bright compared to your laser.

 Hint: You can perform exposure calibration in the app even when the range screen displays the targets.
 Sometimes, when the automatic exposure calibration does not work well enough (dark room, bright white targets) it is better to restart the exposure calibration manually once the targets are on the screen.
 Tap on Automatic Exposure Calibration in the Camera App, wait until the calibration completes, then (remember to) switch the Camera App back to Train mode!